schef/nccp/README.md

 It's a python script that copyes lines from neovim buffer and pastes it to the clipboard.

 ### Typical usage scenario:
   Paste lines to some interactive console like python REPL, gatttool, SQL cli.
-Text editor is better for performing
+Text editor like vim is better for prepering lines using regex, macros and manual editing.

 ### Dependencies
 * neovim